Business Waste Diversion

 - Ensure recycling and garbage are removed and taken to an appropriate facility.

-Enforcement will not begin for at least one year (2023) to give businesses and organizations time to meet the new bylaw regulation.
+Enforcement for Business Recycling will not begin until October 2023 to give businesses and organizations time to meet the new bylaw regulation.
 The Waste Bylaw

-Additional information about education and enforcement will be released in Fall 2022.
+Additional information about Business Organics education and enforcement will be released in October 2023.